 You do not need previous farming knowledge or experience to enrol on this course.

-- Pay the total course fee in one sum of £295 and also receive a special Gift from our selection – free.
-Please click here to view the gifts
+- Pay the total course fee of £345 in one sum and receive a voucher towards the cost of your next course

-- Pay with a deposit of £95 now, followed by 4 instalments of £50
+- Pay a deposit of just £95, followed by 5 instalments of £50